asymmetricia/mapbot/README.md

 ![Map 124 DPI Screenshot](https://raw.githubusercontent.com/wiki/pdbogen/mapbot/mapbot-zoom-dpi-124.png)

 This is pretty close!
 But there's a problem- as our grid lines march down and to the right, we can see that they are increasingly out of alignment with the map.
-Specifically, the grid lines are moving LEFT- indicating our DPI is too low.
+Specifically, the grid lines are moving UP and LEFT- indicating our DPI is too low.
+(DOWN and/or RIGHT would mean our grid was too high.
+DOWN and LEFT or UP and RIGHT would mean the map is not square.)
 Our grid squares are a little too short, and this error compounds as we move to the right.

 It turns out this map was exactly 125 DPI: